msabrishami/isc-website-mjhp/markdowns/f1-visa.md

 # F-1 Visa Status

-The F-1 visa is a type of non-immigrant visa which is issued for international students that are studying in the United States.
+The F-1 visa is a type of non-immigrant visa which is issued for international students who are studying in the United States.
 The F-1 visa enables students to enter the U.S. for the purpose of full-time study at accredited colleges, universities, seminaries, conservatories, high schools, and language training programs.

 F-1 visa provides a lot of flexibility for the students including the ability to work on campus, and, under certain conditions, engage in optional practical training (OPT) or curricular practical training (CPT).
 However, maintaining F-1 status also comes with responsibilities.
 Students must remain enrolled **Full Time** and maintain satisfactory academic progress.